LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 The ritual was disrupted, however, and the Yuan-ti were instead transformed into hideous half-human forms.
 The high priests turned on each other, sparking a brutal civil war across the entire empire.
 In response, the many conquered peoples of Faerûn began to resist the empire and throw off the yoke of the Yuan-ti.

-The surviving Yuan-ti were eventually driven out of their conquered lands and into the swampy wildernesses that they had originally emerged from.
-They have remained hidden in the wilds and in the shadows ever since, nursing their ancient grievances and searching for an opportunity or source of power that can return them to their rightful place as immortal conquerors of Faerûn.
+The Yuan-ti were eventually driven out of their conquered lands, and the survivors retreated to the ancient cities in the swamps and marshes of the Yuan-ti homelands.
+They have remained hidden in the wilds and in the shadows ever since: spying on their former slaves, nursing their ancient grievances, and searching for an opportunity or source of power that can return them to their rightful place as immortal conquerors of Faerûn.

 ![Yuan-ti](images/yuan-ti.jpg)